MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Word.Word.DocumentDirtyFlagChanged

-*[This event has been removed from current builds of Office, but might still appear in older builds.]*

 This event indicates Office Word edits a document that changes the document internal state into "dirty".
 It allows Microsoft to evaluate the feature health of edit-document.
 The event is a heartbeat of user edits.
 It's also used to calculated monthly active users/devices.

 The following fields are collected: